frankshaka/uti-race-demo/README.md

 If you've also encountered this issue, there's rarely anything you can do to quickly recover from the consequence.
 Here're my suggestions.

-1. Ask the third-party developer to update their app by either removing that UTI declaration or use the same declaration as yours.
+1. Ask the third-party developer to update their app by either removing that UTI declaration or using the same declaration as yours.
 (If you can't contact them directly, you can try [asking Apple to mediate between you and the third-party developer](https://www.apple.com/legal/internet-services/itunes/appstorenotices/).)
 And WAIT for the updated version of that app to be submitted, promoted, and finally downloaded and installed by all of your users affected.
 2. [Submit a bug report to Apple](https://feedbackassistant.apple.com/) and, again, WAIT for Apple to fix this bug.

 If you're just interested in this issue, it's welcome for you to